AdityaSinghDevs/adityapratapsingh.github.io/_pages/home.md

 ## About Me

-I am a junior undergraduate engineerinng student majoring in Artificial Intelligence and Data Science, with a strong interest in **research-oriented machine learning systems and applied LLM engineering**.
+I am an undergraduate engineerinng student majoring in Artificial Intelligence and Data Science, with a strong interest in **research-oriented machine learning systems and applied LLM engineering**.

 My interests lie in understanding how **modern language models behave under practical constraints**, particularly in settings involving **parameter-efficient adaptation, model compression, and retrieval-augmented reasoning**.
 I am especially drawn to research that emphasizes **clear problem formulation, controlled experimentation, and reproducibility**, rather than isolated benchmark gains.